 You may print this form and bring it with you to our customer services reception at Bayard Place when you come to pay your fee and book an appointment for in inspection.

 Fees and appointment booking

-The fee for this service is £100 and must be paid before an appointment is made to inspect the property.
+The fee for this service is £100 (not refundable) and must be paid before an appointment is made to inspect the property.
 The application and fee relate to one assessment (in exceptional circumstances, more than one visit may be required to complete the assessment) of one property.

 You must then deliver all documents to Bayard Place as stated within the assessment form, including the fee, so that an officer can contact you to make an appointment to inspect the house where the sponsored person will live when they arrive in Peterborough.
 You are advised to make the appointment at least 28 days before the anticipated visa application date to the relevant embassy, consulate or high commission.

 After the inspection has been carried out, a written report of the assessment will be sent to you within 10 days of the visit.
 This will make sure that there will be no delay in dealing with the visa application because you have not submitted the documents relating to the residence.
 We do not take responsibility for any late or incomplete applications made.

 - You should bear in mind that the inspection may take place up to two weeks after the appointment is made

 - allow time to carry out any remedial works identified before the property could be considered satisfactory.

 The property will be inspected against certain standards.
 All deficiencies found during the Housing Health and Safety Rating System inspection will be recorded and assessed for any risk they may pose.